d1ana09/veridion-tech-challenge/README.md

 The goal was to find the best match per each company.
 I designed a point-based scoring mechanism to evaluate similarity between "input_" data and Veridion generated data.

 Matching Score Logic: Each pair of fields (e.g. input_main_city <-> main_city) contributes to a cumulative score if the values are equal.
+In other words, the more similar the data ("input_" versus "Veridion generated"), the greater the power of a best match.

 | Matching Field Pair  | Points |
 | ------------- | ------------- |